 If the warranty is no longer valid, the complete MCU can be replaced by Tesla for a fee.
 In the past, a new MCU costs about 3000 EUR/USD.
 In the meantime, such an exchange apparently still costs 1700 EUR/USD.

 A cheaper alternative is to have only the chip replaced.
-But Tesla does NOT do this eMMC repair.
-For a layman it is also not possible to do this repair by himself, because the chip in question is soldered directly on the board.
-Such a chip can only be replaced with special equipment and appropriate knowledge.
+This is done by Tesla since about September 2020 for about 400 EUR/USD (before only the replacement of the whole MCU was possible).
+You get a new chip with 64 GB capacity and a warranty for 2 years / 25’000 km.
+For a layman it is not possible to do this repair by himself, because the chip is soldered directly on the board.
+Only with special equipment and appropriate knowledge such a chip can be replaced.
 This video shows how such a repair is carried out.

 |BIZTeam Automotive||Zagreb – Croatia|

 |e-mobility driving solutions||Different locations in Germany|